 I also was late on few of my credit union loans when I was without a job in 2008-2009.
 Overall, life was hard and it continued to be so because of high-interest credit cards and more interests adding to my already high debts.
 The only solution is to:

 2. Save money (spend less than what you earn and buy what you need and not what you want),

 3. Refinance your debts (and existing loans) with lower interest.
 This is what Upstart does for you.
-Eben if you are 640 or so, you can get a loan for as low as 7.2% (as I did) as long as you have a stable job with decent salary and a good education.
+Eben if you are 640 or so, you can get a loan for as low as 7.2% (as I did) as long as you have a stable job with a decent salary and a good education.

 BTW, if you are currently in a large debt, read my post on “How I eliminated my $50,000 debt” in just 2 years.
-Not everything will apply to you as every debt situation is different but you can use some of the tricks that I used and my story may inspire you take actions.
+Not everything will apply to you as every debt situation is different but you can use some of the tricks that I used and my story may inspire you to take actions.